djeada/Vtk-Examples/notes/06_animations.md

 2. Temporal Data Visualization
 3. Animation Export

 Why you should care: **animation turns a static “look at this” into a guided “watch what changes.”** It’s how you show cause and effect, highlight progression, compare states, and keep viewers oriented as data evolves.
-And for time-varying datasets, animation isn’t decoration—it’s often the only way to truly understand trends, cycles, and transitions.
+And for time-varying datasets, animation isn’t decoration, it’s often the only way to truly understand trends, cycles, and transitions.

 A good rule of thumb:

 * **Do** use animation to reveal structure (what changes, when, and how fast).
-* **Don’t** animate just because you can—motion without intent can make analysis harder.
+* **Don’t** animate just because you can, motion without intent can make analysis harder.

 ### Keyframe Animation

 Keyframe animation is a technique used to create smooth transitions between different states of a visualization.
 This approach is particularly beneficial for visual storytelling or creating explanatory visualizations, where the evolution of data over time needs to be clearly communicated.

-What makes keyframes so practical is that you don’t animate *every* moment manually—you define meaningful “poses” (keyframes), and the system fills in the in-between.
+What makes keyframes so practical is that you don’t animate *every* moment manually, you define meaningful “poses” (keyframes), and the system fills in the in-between.
 That keeps your story intentional: you’re choosing the moments that matter (start state, mid state, end state) and letting interpolation handle smooth motion.

-#### Core Concepts
+#### Concepts

 The core classes involved in keyframe animation using VTK (Visualization Toolkit) are: